 How do you make a bookshelf look good?

-Choose a darker color for the exterior than the interior of the bookshelf and line the back panels with different fabrics and similar themed patterns.
-Ensure there is space by stacking books vertically and horizontally and not overfilling the bookshelf.
+Choose a darker color for the exterior than the interior of the bookshelf.
+Line the back panels with different fabrics and similar-themed patterns.
+Stack books vertically and horizontally to ensure there is space, and do not overfill the bookshelf.

 How do you jazz up a bookshelf?